peick/docker-build/README.md

 Registry configuration file
 ---------------------------

-Registries can be defined in the file '''docker-build.registry''' in the same folder where the docker-build.images can be found or as global settings in one of the pathes:
+Registries can be defined in the file **docker-build.registry** in the same folder where the docker-build.images can be found or as global settings in one of the pathes: